open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/engine.md

 A resource can be attributed to at most one engine.

 The situations where there are multiple candidates, it is up to instrumentation library authors to choose the engine.
 To illustrate, let's look at a Python application using Apache HTTP Server with mod_wsgi as the server and Django as the web framework.
-In this case:
+In this situation:

 * Either Apache HTTP Server or `mod_wsgi` MAY be chosen as `engine`, depending on the decision made by the instrumentation authors.
 * Django would SHOULD NOT be set as an engine as the required information is already available in insrumentation library and setting this into `engine` would duplicate the information.